Closed & Archived projects

 - Extend the project drop-down on the page header.
 It shows active projects and a 'more' option.
 The more option brings up some form of HTML object allowing selection of a project from the full list.

 - Extend the project drop-down on the search page, adding "Active Projects" and keeping, of course, "All Projects".

-Updated by Jose de Leon almost 11 years ago
+Updated by Jose de Leon about 11 years ago